• Skip to primary navigation

 • 2- Minute Blender Hollandaise

 If you have ever made hollandaise sauce from scratch before, you know that it can be a huge pain with a high failure rate.
-Without just the right combination of hot butter and whisking skills, the sauce will break and separate.
-And if that happens, there is very little that can be done to save it.
+Without just the right combination of hot butter and whisking skills, the sauce can break and separate.
+If that happens, there is very little that can be done to save it.

 This sauce uses uncooked egg yolks.
 That isn't something I really worry about (ever!) but if you are a worrier, this may help: According to multiple sources, the friction of the blender blades and the heat of the melted butter cook the egg yolk during the emulsion process.